belzecue/Terrain3D_wiki/Home.md

 ### Interaction With Godot Modules
 * **Platforms** - Works on Windows, Linux, OSX.
-Even one successful report on Android (Samsung galaxy tab, but there's a strange floating point precision issue in the shader)
+Even one successful report on Android (Samsung galaxy tab, but there's a [shader issue](https://github.com/outobugi/Terrain3D/issues/137))
 * **Running the game from the editor** - Works
 * **Exported games** - Works
 * **Physics** - Works within regions you define in your world.
 No collision outside of those.